c Paula C. Lowe, 2023. All rights reserved.

 Mind Wandering in Daily Life Study: A National Experience Sampling Study of Intentional and Unintentional Mind Wandering Episodes Reported by Working Adults Ages 25-50

 For many years, researchers claimed that adults mind wander somewhere between 30% - 50% of the time during our waking hours.
-But most studies were conducted in universities during contrived tasks.
+But most studies were conducted in universities sampling college-aged students during contrived tasks.
 What do we know about the mind wandering of working adults in daily life?

-Mind Wandering in Daily Life Study included 427 adults ages 25-50 living and working in all regions of the United States who take care of families, pay bills, contribute to teams, make deadlines, help people heal, all of this and more.
+Mind Wandering in Daily Life Study included 427 adults ages 25-50 living and working in all regions of the United States who were taking care of families, pay bills, contributing to teams, making deadlines, helping people heal, all of this and more.
 These adults responded to 7,947 notifications to report 4,294 mind wandering episodes!
 These data were analyzed, using participant level and episode level analyses, for frequency of mind wandering.

 Working adults reported 54-55% mind wandering rates when notified during this study.
-The data were further analyzed using parent status and gender, creating four groups — female parents, male parents, female nonparents, and male nonparents.
-The frequencies of mind wandering were higher for working parents than nonparents.
+The data were further analyzed using parent status and gender, creating four working adult groups — female working parents, male working parents, female working nonparents, and male working nonparents.
+The frequencies of mind wandering were higher for working parents than working nonparents.
 These rates were highest for working male parents.

 Most mind wandering episodes were reported to be about practical thoughts about children, work, or self.
 More often than not, participants reported mind wandering about things happening in the present or future.
 They said they were most often feeling really good to pretty good when mind wandering.
 These data were reported from contexts that included work, home, community, as the smartphone app allowed participants to take the study with them where ever they went.